Guide to renting an apartment in Canada

 Then you need to decide what type of housing you want to rent.
 Apartments are one option.
 Amenities can vary and may include laundry rooms/washer and dryer, fitness facilities, common areas, balconies or outdoor space, and security.
 A basement apartment in a house is often considered an apartment.
 You can also rent entire houses including townhouses, duplexes/triplexes, and detached homes.
 These houses offer more space than apartments and have access to some outdoor space like patios, backyards, and gardens.
 There are also rooming houses, which are shared accommodations, with short-term (typically week-to-week) or long-term options.
 Many rooms include a personal refrigerator for the tenant, but the kitchen and bathrooms are shared among the residents of the house.

 A rental agreement-or lease- is a contract between a landlord and a tenant.
 The landlord grants the tenant the right to live in a rental unit, and the tenant agrees to pay rent.
 Many provinces have a standard lease agreement, but adjustments may be made.
 The lease defines the legal rights and responsibilities for both the tenant and landlord.
+Learn more on your rights as a tenant here.
 The lease will include terms for: the rent (including when to pay and how much), parties involved (tenant and landlord names and contact information), what’s included and what’s not, conditions for terminating the agreement, when and by how much the landlord can increase rent, the security deposit, and any other rules.
 Depending on the province, landlords may also require a security deposit or last month’s rent, and the amount that can be charged as security deposit differs from province to province.
 Generally, the security deposit cannot be higher than one month’s rent.
 In addition, some provinces require a walk-through inspection before you move in.
 This ensures that you are not held responsible for any existing damage.
 Make sure to do this inspection with your landlord and photograph and document any damage.
 Some landlords may also check your credit history and references to ensure that you will pay rent on time.
 If you don’t have a credit history or have a low credit score, landlords may require a guarantor to sign the lease with the tenant.
 A guarantor is usually a parent, family member, or friend with a good credit score who agrees to pay the rent on your behalf if you cannot.
 Being a guarantor is a big responsibility.
 This person has to rely on you to pay the complete amount on time.
 This is why it is best to ask someone that you know and trust.

 Costs of Renting